sufailbadushat/diffrenz-assignment/README.md

 ```
 - target/site/jacoco/index.html
 ```
-you can see code coverage repot on there.
+you can see code coverage report on there.
 ## 5. Available Endpoints
 - **GET** /api: Returns Home page
 - **GET** /api/admin/{id}: Returns data based on ID